upstash/vector-js/README.md

 Upstash vector indexes support operations for working with vector data using operations such as upsert, query, fetch, and delete.

-### Targeting an index
+### Accessing an index

-To perform data operations on an index, you target it using the `index` method.
+To perform data operations on an index, access it using the `index` method.

 ```typescript
 const index = new Index();